Install The Sector111 D Sbrace Rear Toe Links on a Lotus Elise & Exige

 It's been concluded that the vibration applied to the inner bolts can loosen the nuts which contributes to compromising a high stress point on the inner ball joint.

-Sector111 addressed this problem in their entry level DSbrace.
+Sector111 (now InoKinetic) addressed this problem in their entry level DSbrace.
 It replaces all components known to fail and re-designs the mounting mechanism for the inner joint all while losing 1lb. of unsprung weight.

 The new kit uses a high strength Aurora joint, a DSbrace bracket that reduces the load applied to the common failure points, and incorporates 3 separate locking components to ensure the bolts do not loosen.